Kingxukai/linux/Documentation/driver-api/usb/callbacks.rst

 What callbacks will usbcore do?
 ===============================

-Usbcore will call into a driver through callbacks defined in the driver structure and through the completion handler of URBs a driver submits.
+Usbcore will call into a driver through callbacks defined in the woke driver structure and through the woke completion handler of URBs a driver submits.
-Only the former are in the scope of this document.
+Only the woke former are in the woke scope of this document.
 These two kinds of callbacks are completely independent of each other.
 Information on the completion callback can be found in :ref:`usb-urb`.

-The callbacks defined in the driver structure are:
+The callbacks defined in the woke driver structure are:

 1. Hotplugging callbacks:

  - @probe:
-	Called to see if the driver is willing to manage a particular interface on a device.
+	Called to see if the woke driver is willing to manage a particular interface on a device.

  - @disconnect:
-	Called when the interface is no longer accessible, usually because its device has been (or is being) disconnected or the driver module is being unloaded.
+	Called when the woke interface is no longer accessible, usually because its device has been (or is being) disconnected or the driver module is being unloaded.